Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 These high-confidence variant calls are the final list of variants uploaded to Scout or available in the delivered VCF file in Caesar.

-There are two slightly different post-processing filters used depending on if the flag "--exome" is supplied at the start, which is designed to accomodate targeted analyses of lower depths.
+There are two slightly different post-processing filters activated depending on if the sample is an exome or a smaller panel as these tend to have very different sequencing depths.

 **Vardict_filtering**
 ^^^^^^^^^^^^^^^^^^^^^^